buildplan/rsync-backup-script/README.md

     sudo cat /root/.ssh/id_ed25519.pub
     ```

-  - Add the public key to your Hetzner Storage Box via the control panel.
-Test the connection (replace `u123456` and `u123456-sub4`):

-    ```sh
-    sudo ssh -p 23 u123456-sub4@u123456.your-storagebox.de pwd

-    # This should work without asking for a password, and show /home in terminal output.
-    ```

   - Or use the `ssh-copy-id` command (replace `u123456` and `u123456-sub4`):

     ```sh
     sudo ssh-copy-id -p 23 -s u123456-sub4@u123456.your-storagebox.de

     # Hetzner Storage Box requires the `-s` flag.
+Replace `u123456` and `u123456-sub4`
+    ```

+  - After public key has been added to your Hetzner Storage Box via the control panel or `ssh-copy-id`.
+Test the connection (replace `u123456` and `u123456-sub4`):

+    ```sh
+    # This should work without asking for a password, and show /home in terminal output.

+    sudo ssh -p 23 u123456-sub4@u123456.your-storagebox.de pwd
     ```

 ### 3\.
 Place and Configure Files (If not downloading with `wget` above)